-The UNM-Los Alamos Small Business Development Center (SBDC) is part of a national and statewide network that provides training and counseling services for small and startup businesses.
-The UNM-Los Alamos SBDC offers a nocharge business assistance to any existing or aspiring small business in the community, including not-for-profits.
+The UNM-Los Alamos Small Business Development Center (SBDC) is part of a national and statewide network that provides training and counseling services for small and start-up businesses.
+The UNM-Los Alamos SBDC offers a no-charge business assistance to any existing or aspiring small business in the community, including not-for-profits.
 Business counseling and most of the training classes occur off campus at the Los Alamos Small Business Center.
 The SBDC currently serves about 180-200 counseling clients each year.
-Typical areas of assistance include business start-up and registration, planning and business planning development, customer service, marketing, business financing, incorporation, proposal preparation, employee issues, business computing, record keeping, regulatory issues, quality management, productivity issues, and trade name searches.
+Typical areas of assistance include business startup and registration, planning and business planning development, customer service, marketing, business financing, incorporation, proposal preparation, employee issues, business computing, record keeping, regulatory issues, quality management, productivity issues, and trade name searches.
 A student can register online at https://nmsbdc.ecenterdirect.com/signup.
-To schedule a confidential appointment with a SBDC Business Counselor, call Monther Jubran at (505) 203-3237.
+To schedule an appointment, call (505) 662-0346.